 [V14]Need emotion here.
 Worse anxiety?
 Impatience?
 Stark terror?
 An urge to slit the captain’s throat?

 I love helping authors in almost all fiction genre, and have worked on some non-fiction.
-Contact me to make your own work even better than it already is.
+Contact me and together we can make your own work even better than it already is.